-Artist, Writer, Lover of Life, Enjoying a Life of Active Sobriety that is Transformational, and Helping Others Do the Same!
+Ceramic Sculptural Artist, Writer, Lover of Life, Enjoying a Life of Active Sobriety that is Transformational, helping others do the same!
 A few of my favorite living expressions are:

 "The Walking Wounded Have Become the Wounded Healers."
 "We will love you until you learn to love yourself!"
 "There is a field out there beyond right and wrong....I will meet you there."
 "The greatest thing in all the world is to love and be loved."

-I have been married to an amazing woman named Joan for 35 years, have two beautiful grown and married children, Paul and Leah, married to Reanna and Charles.
+I have been married to an amazing woman named Joan for over 40 years, have two beautiful grown and married children, Paul and Leah, married to Reanna and Charles.
 Paul and Reanna have been blessed with Nora Jean, Jude Phillip, and Amos Paul.
 Daugher Leah and Charles have been blessed with two amazing children, Roman Charles, and Nyles Adonis.

 Here is a sampling of my functional and decorative art works—wheel thrown, sculpted, and hand built from high fired stoneware clay (If you’re interested in any of these items and cannot make it to the Art Crawl, please write or call at: 320-259-5393, or, firstname.lastname@example.org), THANKS, Ken.

 Here’s an added skill set I am exploring—Mobile Creation:

 A few other photos from March, 2018 Art Crawl, including artist friend and Art Crawl Collaborator Chuck Norwood, exploring more black and white photography as evidenced displayed in background: